flowers-10/three-auto/README.md

   </a>
 </p>

-> It can quickly generate a Three.js scene through default configuration settings, without requiring users to manually declare basic classes like camera and renderer.
+> auto-three can quickly generate a Three.js scene through default configuration settings, without requiring users to manually declare basic classes like camera and renderer.

 ### 🏠 [Homepage](1)